Jack Neo: Career

 In 2008, Neo and Mark Lee bought the Singapore master franchise rights for Old Town White Coffee, a coffee retail concept from Ipoh, Malaysia.
 Their first store at Big Splash opened on 30 March in that year.

 In 2013, Neo announced the creation of J Team Academy, an educational institute which aimed to bring together industry experts to groom new film-making talent.
 The academy opened on 6 April 2013.
 In September, Neo won the Best Actor award for his role in Homecoming (2011) at the 1st Golden Wau Awards, aimed at promoting Chinese-language Malaysian films.

 In October 2014, the Madame Tussauds Singapore museum unveiled a wax figure of Neo.

 2015 saw the release of Neo's short film as part of the omnibus 7 Letters to commemorate Singapore's 50th year of independence.
 Malaysian censors took offence with Neo's segment when it was submitted to them for a screening at Kuala Lumpur's Titian Budaya Festival.
-They initially requested a cut to the vulgar phrase in Cantonese, “curse your whole family”, but a successful appeal was made by organisers, CultureLink.
+They initially requested a cut to the vulgar phrase in Cantonese, "curse your whole family", but a successful appeal was made by organisers, CultureLink.

 Neo released the first two parts of his planned four-part film on the transition from village life to government housing in the first quarter of 2016, Long Long Time Ago and Long Long Time Ago 2.

 Personal life

 Neo married Irene Kng in 1990 and have three sons and a daughter.

 In March 2010, a two-year-long extramarital affair between Neo and freelance model Wendy Chong was publicised and Neo admitted to the affair.
 Chong, who played a minor role in Neo's 2008 film Money No Enough 2, claimed that Neo initiated the affair.
-Neo later attempted to end the affair but Chong threatened to hurt herself and the exposé caused much debate and discussion amongst the entertainment circle of Singapore.
+Neo later attempted to end the affair but Chong threatened to hurt herself and the exposé caused much debate and discussion within Singapore.

 On 9 March 2010, additional reports were released about Neo having or attempting extramarital affairs with up to 11 women.
-He tried to ask actress-host Foyce Le Xuan & French student Maelle Meurzec for sexual favours when she was working for him.
+He tried to ask actress-host Foyce Le Xuan and French student Maelle Meurzec for sexual favours when they were working with him.
 Foyce, who went to the same church as Neo, claimed that she was advised by her City Harvest Church pastor to cease talking to the media, as Neo's pastor was trying to counsel him and his wife after his affair became public.
 On 11 March, Neo and Kng held a five-minute press conference, in which Neo admitted his mistake and asked the media to let him off.
-After that, Kng reiterated her love for Neo and also requested for the media to spare her.

 Subsequently, his endorsement deal with Mitsubishi Electric Asia was dropped and TV advertisements featuring the director were taken off air.
 Other advertisers, such as Bee Cheng Hiang and Goh Joo Hin, initially adopted a "wait-and-see" attitude, but otherwise similarly dropped all endorsement deals.